-Ascheuer et al. [1] studied minimizing total completion time for OLDARP with multiple servers and capacity constraints and presented a 2-competitive algorithm for this problem.
-Jaillet and Wagner [12] considered a version of OLDARP where each request consists of one or more locations, and precedence and capacity requirements for the locations.
+The work in [7] considered a version of OLDARP where each request consists of one or more locations, and precedence and capacity requirements for the locations.
 To serve a request the server must visit each location, while satisfying the requirements.
-The authors provided a nonpolynomial-time 2-competitive algorithm for minimizing completion time.
+The authors provided a non-polynomial 2-competitive algorithm for minimizing completion time.

-The Online Traveling Salesperson Problem (OLTSP), introduced by Ausiello [2], is a special case of OLDARP where for each request the source and destination are the same location.
-In [2] the server starts at an origin and must serve all requests while minimizing the overall completion time.
+The authors of [2] considered a version of the problem where each request consists of a single location and a release time.
+This is referred to as the On-Line Traveling Salesman Problem (OLTSP).
+The server starts at an origin and must serve all requests while minimizing the overall completion time.
 The authors studied this problem on the Euclidean space and proved that no online algorithm can be better than 2-competitive.
 They gave a 2.5-competitive non-polynomial time online algorithm and a 3-competitive polynomial time algorithm to solve this problem.
-Krumke [15] studied both OLDARP and OLTSP for the uniform metric space.
-Their objective was to minimize the maximum flow time, that is the amount of time it takes for the server to start serving a request after it has been released.
-They proved that no competitive algorithm exists for OLDARP and gave a 2-competitive algorithm to solve OLTSP.